OSTUSA/ost-todos/README.md

 Clone.

 ###Step2###
 Build the solution.
 This will fetch all dependencies.
+This of course requires Package Restore.
+Make sure you set "Allow NuGet to download missing packages during build" in Package Manager settings.

 ###Step3###
 Make sure you have a database on your local machine called OstTodos